abhilash306/Queuing-Theory-Simulation/README.md

 of random number of length approximately to integer value equal to T1(interval of time generated from exponential random number) having p between 0 and 1.
 - Running loop till integer value equal to T1(interval of time generated from exponential random number).
-If p < , then the event is an arrival, otherwise it’s a departure.
+If p < λ/λ + μ , then the event is an arrival, otherwise it’s a departure.
 If its arrival we calculate the number of packets in the time interval T1 in count1 and if its departure then we calculate number packets that departed in count2.